-- 1. The following shall be considered holidays: New Year's Day, Good Friday, Victoria Day, Canada Day, Labor Day, Thanksgiving, Christmas, Boxing Day, St. Jean Baptiste (Quebec Province) and Civic Day (Ontario Province) or the days celebrated by the Canadian federal government as such. - 2.
-When an Employee is required to work on any of the above-mentioned holidays he or she shall be paid at the rate of 1 1/2 the regular straight time rate for his or her regularly assigned daily hours and at double the regular straight time rate for hours worked in excess of that time.
-Also, he or she shall be given another day off, or an additional day's pay at the straight time rates, at the discretion of the Company. - 3.
-In no event will the Company assign to any Employee as such an additional holiday a day which falls on either Saturday or Sunday, unless the Employee is regularly scheduled to work Saturday or Sunday.
+1. The following shall be considered holidays: New Year's Day, Good Friday, Victoria Day, Canada Day, Labor Day, Thanksgiving, Christmas, Boxing Day, St. Jean Baptiste (Quebec Province) and Civic Day (Ontario Province) or the days celebrated by the Canadian federal government as such.

+2. When an Employee is required to work on any of the above-mentioned holidays he or she shall be paid at the rate of 1 1/2 the regular straight time rate for his or her regularly assigned daily hours and at double the regular straight time rate for hours worked in excess of that time.
+Also, he or she shall be given another day off, or an additional day's pay at the straight time rates, at the discretion of the Company, except that the Employee may elect to receive the day's pay for working on any holiday after September 1 in any calendar year.

+3. In no event will the Company assign to any Employee as such an additional holiday a day which falls on either Saturday or Sunday, unless the Employee is regularly scheduled to work Saturday or Sunday.